Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Request.md

 ## Step 3: Submit Request

-Submit a charge or tokenization request with the payment `sourceType` of `PaymentSession` and the `sessionId` from the [credentials](#step-1-authentication) request.
+Submit a charge or tokenization request after a successful response which identifies the card data is captured in Commerce Hub.
+The request will use the payment `sourceType` of `PaymentSession` and the `sessionId` from the [credentials](#step-1-authentication) request.

 <!-- theme: info -->
-> Additional fields can be submitted as part of the request call.
-Additional fields can be found in the [API Explorer](../api/?type=post&path=/payments/v1/charges).
+>If a successful response is not received, best practice is to still submit the transaction.
+If an error occurs, the iFrame will need to be re-displayed so the customer can re-submit their payment information.

 ### Endpoint
 <!-- theme: success -->